 A change in the size of labor force frequently indicates a corresponding change in the need for housing.
-The size of the labor force has been increasing over the past several years.
-While the economy lost 5,019 jobs in April 2020, it gained 6,140 from May 2020 through January 2021.
+The size of the labor force has been stable over the past several years and has continued to be so despite the pandemic.